-Math 1325.203TR Syllabus Mathematics for Business, Economics, Life and Social Sciences Fall 2021
+South Plains College Math 1324.205R Syllabus Mathematics for Business, Economics, Life and Social Sciences Spring 2022

-Room - RC 221
+Thursdays 5:20pm - 6:55pm RC 221

-Instructor: Mrs. Morgan Groves Office Hours: MW 1pm - 3pm

-Email: mgroves@southplainscollege.edu TR 8am - 8:30am (Virtual)

-Office: 223F - Reese Building 2 F 9am - 12pm (or by appointment)
+Instructor: Mrs. Morgan Groves Office Hours: MW 1pm - 2pm Email: mgroves@southplainscollege.edu TR 1pm - 2:30pm Office: 223F - Reese Building 2 F 8am - 11am Office Phone: 716-2735 (or b y appointment)

 Course Structure: This is a hybrid/flex course.
 This section will be held in a flipped format.
-That is, students are required to watch the instructor-made lecture videos found on Blackboard prior to class each day.
-In class, students may ask questions and get clarifications on any topics covered in the lecture videos.
+That is, students are required to watch the instructor-made lecture videos found on Blackboard prior to class each day as well as complete the homework assignments to the best of their ability.
+In class, students may ask questions and get clarifications on any topics covered in the lecture videos and problems on the homework assignments.
 Assessments, such as labs, quizzes, and exams, will all be done in class.